Applelo/SwitchSD2Vita/README.md

 ### I use an older version of the homebrew (lower than 2.0), Can I update safely ?

 Yes, you can.
-SwitchSD2Vita 2.0 version detect if you have an old installation.
+SwitchSD2Vita 2.0 and above detect if you have an old installation.
 You just need to use the uninstall option.

 ### Where can I download it?